nmshd/documentation/_docs_use-cases/use-case-transport-load-relationshiptemplate-created-by-others.md

 - by knowing a `truncatedReference` of the peer's RelationshipTemplate (RelationshipTemplateReferenceTruncated)
   - `reference` as string
-- by knowing a `truncatedReference` of the peer's Token, which references to the peer's RelationshipTemplate TokenReferenceTruncated
+- by knowing a `truncatedReference` of the peer's [Token]({% link _docs_integrate/data-model-overview.md %}#token), which references to the peer's RelationshipTemplate (TokenReferenceTruncated)
   - `reference` as string

+If the RelationshipTemplate or the Token, if there is one, is protected by a password via the `passwordProtection` property, it must be entered with the `password` parameter of this use case in order to be authorized to load the RelationshipTemplate.

 ## On Success